 And getting into such a train with a wheelchair needs a lift or ramp on the platform – this is how it is done in Germany:

 However the TGV-M poses the opposite problem – from a 760mm platform you have to step down, or get a wheelchair down into the train.
-And as if that were not enough, even though the bottom of the door of a TGV is at 550mm, the floor is lower still, at about 300mm above the rail, so you need to go down further once you are inside.
+And as if that were not enough, even though the bottom of the door of a TGV is something around 550mm, the floor is lower still, at about 300mm above the rail, so you need to go down further once you are inside.

 Let us first look at what the law says.